Do you have gynecomastia even though you are a natural bodybuilder?

 Well, the first thing would be to fully accept it and fully accept the criticism which will come with it.

 If you struggle with your gynecomastia at the gym, simply be honest about it when you talk to your friends.
+It’s important to be open about the effects of it and work to manage what you can – including the relationships with people around you.

 Just say, “I have got that annoying thing called gynecomastia, people will think I’m on steroids lol :(” and move on!
 Once it’s said, it’s over and will be a huge relief.
+It’s important to engage with these insecurities positively, and you’ll likely find sympathy in those who really care about you.

 If that helps, leave a comment below and connect with other people who might have the same issue!